stephenfuqua/stephenfuqua.github.io/_posts/2021/2021-06-24-command-line-developer-operations.md

 > make
 ```

-{: .alert .alert-primary }
-TIPS: Every shell has a _prompt_ indicating that you can type; `>` is the most
+{: .alert .alert-primary } TIPS: Every shell has a _prompt_ indicating that it
+is ready for you to type input after the prompt character; `>` and `$` are two
-common of these but sometimes you'll see `$`.
-Thus when retyping the command,
+common prompt characters.
+Thus when retyping the command, you would type "make" instead of
-you would type "make" instead of typing the literal text "&gt; make".
-The `#`
+typing the literal text "&gt; make".
+The `#` symbol is commonly used to indicate
-symbol is commonly used to indicate that this is a comment, and the command
-line interpreter will ignore that line.
+that this is a comment, and the command line interpreter will ignore that line.

 ### Package Management